Stewart-Design/jonathangbrill/content/_index.md

 draft: false
 type: splash
 hero:
-  heading: New Site in Development
+  heading: We are transitioning to a new website.
+Please stay tuned for details.
-  lead: Stay tuned for details.
+  lead:
   cta:
     text: Contact Us
     url: "#footer"